- UPDATED 13th May, 2015 – Updated for the Raspberry Pi 2.

 - UPDATED 27th April, 2015 – Old WoS links are dead.
 Links updated!

-Getting Fuse running on the Raspberry Pi is relatively simple – just follow the steps below.
+Getting Fuse running on the Raspberry Pi is relatively simple – just follow the steps in this post.

 I am running Raspbian, but these instructions should work on other Debian based distributions.
 This guide will compile Fuse to run with SDL.
 You do not need to start X Windows to run Fuse in SDL mode.